sizovs/unsuck-java/README.md

 # Where is Dockerfile?

-Java 23 is a portable and reasonable common denominator for onboarding.
+JDK installed is a portable and reasonable common denominator for onboarding.
 You can easily switch between JDK versions with [SDKMAN](https://sdkman.io/).
 Then Open IDE -> Import -> Run 🎉.
 ****
 I intentionally didn’t add or mention Docker (or any extras besides JVM).
 TLDR: